MicrosoftDocs/connected-spaces/articles/web-app-details-pages.md

 You can [use the **Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
 This article describes how to view details pages (available from the **Analytics** page) for the Display effectiveness and Queue management skills.

-## Display effectiveness details page
+## View the Display effectiveness details page

 To see details for a specific display effectiveness zone, select the desired display name at the bottom of the page.